Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Once the soil has lost its chill, many flower seeds can be sown straight into a pre-prepared garden bed.
-In colder areas, though, you’ll either have to wait till it’s warmer, or start seedlings in pots that can be kept in a warm spot.
+September’s the month to prepare for summer colour in the garden and, fortunately, at this time of year, plenty of flowers can be grown from seed.
+Once the soil has lost its chill, you can sow flower seeds straight into a pre-prepared garden bed.
+In colder areas though, you’ll want to wait till it’s warmer, or start seedlings in pots you can tuck away in a warm spot.

-Everlasting Daisy Mixed Hybrids are another group of summer flowers that children will enjoy growing.
-They love the feel of the papery petals and appreciate their long-lasting qualities.
-Did you know that the French call them immortelles because of their long life?
+Everlasting daisies are another group of summer flowers that children will enjoy growing.
+Kids love the feel of the papery petals and can make full creative use of the long-lasting flowers.
+Did you know that the French call everlasting daisies immortelles because of their long life?

-Keep flowering plants looking good by removing dead blooms, cutting back leggy plants and continually feeding with Yates Thrive Rose & Flower Granular Plant Food or liquid feed with Yates Thrive Fish Blood & Bone Plant Food Concentrate.
-Use Yates Rose Gun Spray Ready to Use to treat most of the common pests and diseases.
+Keep your flowering plants looking good by removing dead blooms, cutting back leggy plants and continually feeding with Yates Thrive Rose & Flower Granular Plant Food.
+If you prefer mixing a liquid feed in your watering can, Yates Thrive Fish Blood & Bone Plant Food is a great choice.
+Use a Yates Rose Gun to control the common pests and diseases.

 Share